The-Kirby-Institute/Simplified-HCV-testing-model/README.md

-# Taiwanese HCV model
+# Simplified HCV testing model

-## About Taiwanese HCV model
-This project contains the code for investigating the impact of point-of-care testing and other simplified HCV diagnosis strategies for HCV prevention on HCV incidence and prevalence across the different key populations in Taiwan.
+This project contains the code for investigating the impact of point-of-care testing and other simplified HCV diagnosis strategies for HCV prevention on HCV incidence and prevalence across the different key populations.

 [![DOI](https://zenodo.org/badge/612906740.svg)](https://zenodo.org/badge/latestdoi/612906740)